 |85–116 GHz ("3 mm")

-Note: The 3 mm receiver was installed in March 2014, and the 4 mm receiver in October 2015.
-Both the 3 mm and the 4 mm receivers are dual polarisation sideband separating with USB and LSB having centres presently 12 GHz apart.
+Note: Both the 3 mm and the 4 mm receivers are dual polarisation sideband separating with USB and LSB having centres presently 12 GHz apart.
 Each sideband has IF bandwidth 4 GHz, but there is only sufficient spectrometer capacity to observe single sideband 4 GHz bandwidth or dual sideband 2.5 GHz if both linear polarisation products are to be recorded.
 The IF bandwidth for the receivers for < 50 GHz is also 4 GHz but only one sideband can here be observed at a time (single-sideband).

 Example spectra from the early commissioning observatations with the 3 mm and 4 mm receivers can be found here.
 Weak broad extragalactic lines can be detected down to a line strength of 2 mK or possibly better with the 3 mm recevier, and down to 4 mK or most likely better with the 4 mm receiver (TA*, after baseline subtraction).

 Note that the atmospheric transmission decreases towards the low frequency end of the 4 mm band due to several broad atmospheric molecular oxygen lines around 60 GHz.

 Science verification observations witht the 4 mm receiver were performed during the first months of 2016.
 The observed projects can be found here.

 The back-ends for spectral line observations consist of three Fast Fourier Transform spectrometers (OSA, SPE, and HRF).
 The spectrometers have the following characteristics:

 ||2 x 0.2, ..., 2 x 50 MHz